Wassaw Island Fort

 Henry Sims Morgan was the first person from Valdosta, Georgia, to become a West Point graduate.
 Following graduation in 1897, Morgan was assigned to the Army Corps of Engineers at Fort Screven on Tybee Island, where he designed and supervised the construction of the ‘Wassaw Island Fort‘ on the north end of Wassaw Island – with permission from the Parsons Family, who at the time owned the entire island.

-Together with Fort Screven, the gun battery on Wassaw Island formed part of the United States coastal defense system.
+Together with Fort Screven, the gun battery on Wassaw Island formed part of the Georgia coastal defense system.
 It was the largest single fortification built in Georgia specifically for the Spanish-American War (1898).

 It is said that Lieutenant Morgan was a brilliant individual who oversaw the construction without any plans other than the ideas in his head – a standard rectangular military design measuring 86 feet long by 39 feet wide.
 In the center, a massive ammunition magazine with walls up to six feet thick.
 It included two cylindrical gun platforms with an observation station next to each.
 Stairs led each platform to the magazine; a second set of steps led to the ground.